In this article, we're going to go over what we believe it takes to become an iOS developer in the next few months.

-Sure, some features, such as the Digital Crown, are exclusive to a single device, but the vast majority of what you learn will work on any device.
+Of course, features such as the Digital Crown, are exclusive to a single device, the Apple Watch, but the vast majority of what you learn will work on any device.

 But, most importantly, SwiftUI is the direction in which things are heading.

-If you were applying for a job right now, you'd probably need to know UIKit, but the fact that you're reading this means you're much further along in the process.
+If you were applying for a job a few years back, you'd probably need to know UIKit, but the fact that you're reading this means you're much further along in the process.

-Seriously, the world's largest companies, including Apple, are choosing SwiftUI.
+The world's largest companies, including Apple themselves are now moving forward with SwiftUI.